Date – 2018-2019

 How long do people stay to observe the artwork and listen to its hidden narrative ?
 What are the key elements that intrigued & attracted the visitor on the image?
 How could we create interesting & meaningful data visualisation out of the recorded data ?

-Thanks to Brian Bendahan for the sound recording and editing, Claire Nicolas for her voice and Matthias Bruggmann for his implication in the project.
+Thanks to Brian Bendahan for the sound recording and editing, Claire Nicolas for her voice.
+Matthias Bruggmann & Paolo Woods for his implication in the project.